Travis King: What we know so far about North Korea's detention of a US soldier

 A week ago, he was released to Camp Humphreys - an army base in South Korea - for out-processing.

-A US defence official confirmed Pte King had been due to travel to Fort Bliss in Texas where he was to be administratively separated from the army.
+A US defence official confirmed PV2 King had been due to travel to Fort Bliss in Texas where he was to be administratively separated from the army.

 A defence official said the soldier had "wilfully" crossed the border.